La Feria de Cali 2023 (Cali Fair), Colombia

 For Colombia’s biggest fiesta, visit its Barranquilla Carnival in February.

 The Salsódromo is a spectacular salsa parade over a length of one kilometre where spectators on tribunes can watch demonstrations of hundreds of national and international salsa dancers.
 This is a five-hour event which takes half a year to prepare.
 Only the best salsa dancing schools and other renowned dancers and dancing groups are invited to take part.
+It involves: 2,000 artists, 250 dancers, 36 dance schools, six troupes and three orchestras.

 Another prominent part of the Feria de Cali is its not-to-be-missed Carnaval de Cali Viejo on the 28th, a number of carnival parades under different themes.
 You can watch here the beautiful mix of the different traditions and artistic expressions of the Spanish and Afro-Colombian cultures with stunning costumes, rousing music and an explosion of colour.
+This year will celebrate the first Cali carnivals under the theme of ‘A century, a party, many stories’, that led to the Old Cali Parade.

 While in Colombia, visit also Cartagena.
 Check out Mike East’s Things to Do in Cartagena: from Dawn to Dusk.